ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 Transferring the client certificate is redundant.
 That is, the authenticator already has access to the entire certificate, but the client does not know this to tbe case, so it sends the entire certificate anyway.

-The use of DANE Client IDs in TLS as described in {{I-D.dance-tls-clientid}} reduces the redundant bytes of certificate sent.
+The use of DANE Client IDs in TLS as described in {{?I-D.ietf-dance-tls-clientid}} reduces the redundant bytes of certificate sent.

 ##### Terminology